BioAITeam/Strategy-to-improve-CNN-applied-to-digital-image-steganalysis-in-the-spatial-domain/README.md

 conda install -c conda-forge time
 ```
 ## Execution
-After installing all the Requirements, you must clone the repository of the current version of GBRAS_SW using.
+After installing all the Requirements, you must clone the repository using.
 ```
 git clone https://github.com/BioAITeam/
 Strategy-to-improve-CNN-applied-to-digital-image-steganalysis-in-the-spatial-domain.git